brian-ogilvie/accessibility-article/README.md

 ### ESLint Is Your Friend.

 The first thing I do with every single project is set up ESLint.
 Do yourself a favor, and don't skip this step.
 I don't need to memorize every single rule or guideline about accessibility, because my linter will let me know of problems in my code that I never anticipated.
-If you're using VSCode, install the ESLint extension, so that proplems in your code will be underlined in red as you type.
+If you're using VSCode, install the ESLint extension, so that problems in your code will be underlined in red as you type.
 Hovering over the problems will give you a brief explanation of the issue and how to fix it.

 So how do I configure it?
 There is an awesome command line tool for setting up ESLint in your project: